pierrepaleo/sift_pyocl/doc/source/sift.rst

 Performances
 ------------

-The aim of SIFT_PyOCL is to fasten the image alignment by running it on GPU.
+The aim of SIFT_PyOCL is to fasten the SIFT algorithm execution by running it on GPU.
 On big images with many keypoints, it enables a speed-up between 30 and 50.
 The following benchmark was done on an Intel Xeon E5-2667 (2.90GHz, 2x6 cores) CPU, and a NVidia Tesla K20m GPU.

 .. figure:: img/bench_gpu0.png